To view associated reagents, ancillaries and bulks, please visit the Roche Tissue Diagnostics reagent catalog.

 |

 Clinical guidelines recommend routine testing for genetic mutations in all adenocarcinomas, including ALK EML4 gene rearrangement.
 Testing is recommended immediately after establishing histology and is required prior to initiating targeted therapy for a patient.
-The current approved methods for testing include IHC and FISH.
+The current practice and guidelines for testing includes IHC and FISH.14

 References